Rnen/AdminToolbox/README.md

 # AdminToolbox
-This is a plugin for SCL:Secret Llab servers.
+This is a plugin for SCL:Secret Lab servers.
 It offers multiple admin tools like
 * Friendly fire logs in server console
 * Godmode, ability to turn off damage for players